TrellixVulnTeam/swahilipython_SCMU/Doc/library/site.rst

    .. versionadded:: 3.2

-The :mod:`site` module also provides a way to get the user directories from the command line:
+The :mod:`site` module also provides a way to get the user directories kutoka the command line:

 .. code-block:: shell-session